nasa/fprime/Gds/docs/testAPI/user_guide.md

 # GDS Integration Test API User Guide

-The GDS Integration Test API is a GDS Tool that provides useful functions and asserts for creating integration-level tests on an FPrime deployment.
+The GDS integration test API is a GDS Tool that provides useful functions and asserts for creating integration-level tests on an FPrime deployment.
 This document hopes to give an overview of the main features associated with the Test API and demonstrates common use patterns and highlight some anti-patterns.
-See [this link](sphinx/build/html/index.html) for the IntegrationTestAPI's sphinx-generated documentation.
+See [this link](markdown/contents.md) for the IntegrationTestAPI's sphinx-generated documentation.

 ## Quick Start

-To work with the Integration Test API, the user must first create an instance of the StandardPipeline and then instantiate the API.
+To work with the integration test API, the user must first create an instance of the StandardPipeline and then instantiate the API.
 This is boiler plate code that should be [moved inside the TestAPI](#moving-standardpipeline-to-api-constructor).
 The following code snippet accomplishes directing the GDS to a deployment dictionary, connecting to a running deployment, and finally instantiating the test API.
 This snippet <strong>DOES NOT</strong> run the GDS TCP Server or run an FPrime deployment.
 An example script to run the Ref App deployment without a GDS Tool can be found [here](../../../Ref/scripts/run_ref_for_int_test.sh).

 ~~~~{.python}
 from fprime_gds.common.pipeline.standard import StandardPipeline